 For more than six decades, the staff at Manatee Memorial Hospital has provided advanced medical services for children in Manatee and surrounding areas.
-Manatee Memorial's Pediatric Center is the county's only pediatric center and it has a Level II Neonatal Intensive Care Unit.
+Manatee Memorial has the only Pediatric Center and Outpatient Pediatric Therapy Programs in the county.

 Pediatric staff members are trained to provide personalized attention 24 hours a day to patients who range in age from newborn to 18 years.
 Medical procedures can cause stress to children as well as their families, so we work hard to create a relaxing environment and make the hospital experience as pleasant as possible.
 Talk with your pediatrician about coming to the Pediatric Center at Manatee Memorial for your child’s healthcare needs.
 We’ll work closely with you and your pediatrician or the hospital's pediatric hospitalists, monitoring your child’s progress throughout his/her stay with us.

 As a valued convenience and comfort for families in our community, the Pediatric Center provides patients a prescribed plan care from your pediatrician or the hospital's pediatric hospitalist service.
 Treatments that may be offered to your child include: